People Who Work In Hollywood Share Their Wild Showbiz Stories

 20. Safety Is No One's Concern

 It is stunning how little regard for personal health and safety of the cast and crew actually exists on a lot of sets.
 On set, time really truly is money, so things get pushed way farther than they should way too often.
+This is especially true for Indie or "guerilla" filmmakers.
+Add in the fact that a lot of these folks have very little experience with staged combat and prop weapons, things of that nature, and you have a recipe for disaster.

 19. Live Studio Audiences Are Curated

 I used to seat audience for a late show with a live audience.
 I would have to seat people by attractiveness.
-That is, attractive people to the front closer to the cameras, and less attractive in the back where they can’t be seen.
+That is, attractive people to the front closer to the cameras, and less attractive in the back where they can't be seen.
+This is done in all shows with an audience.

 18. Artists Really Are Divas